 When the weather is nice, opt for hanging out laundry to dry in the sunlight.
-Not only will this reduce your electricity consumption, line drying protects your clothes from damage, eliminates unneeded chemicals like laundry softener, and infuses clothes with that classic sunkissed smell.
+Not only will this reduce your electricity consumption, but line drying also protects your clothes from damage, eliminates unneeded chemicals like laundry softener, and infuses clothes with that classic sunkissed smell.

-Before buying new, buy used
+Before buying new, buy used.

-No matter how eco-conscious you are, when raising a family there will inevitably be days where you need to buy new clothing, sports equipment, baby gear, furniture, toys, and more.
+No matter how eco-conscious you are, when raising a family, there will inevitably be days where you need to buy new clothing, sports equipment, baby gear, furniture, toys, and more.
 Instead of rushing out to the nearest shopping centre, consider buying used first, even upcycling furniture if you’re keen.
 Often, you can find quality items at a fraction of the cost.
-Look at jumble sales, thrift stores, second hand websites, and so on.
+Look at jumble sales, thrift stores, second-hand websites, and so on.
 In addition to saving money, you are also repurposing items that might have ended up in a landfill.

 Ditch the plastic bags and other disposable items